Powder Foundation Makeup Routine

 Powder Foundation

-Now we are moving on to the actual powder foundation in this powder foundation makeup routine.
-I have used a few on the market, but I am obsessed with Sephora’s Matte Perfection Powder Foundation.
+My favorite powder foundations all have the same traits in common.
 You can build the coverage up to suit your needs, and if you use various concealers first, I can make this powder look fairly full coverage.
 No matter how much you apply, it never looks heavy or cakey, so you can literally never mess it up.
-The finish is matte and it is long lasting, yet it gives you a soft focus touch.
+The finish is matte (except for the Laura Gellar) and it is long lasting, yet it gives you a soft focus touch.
+Here is my list:

 Sephora Matte Perfection Powder Foundation